-Historically, the majority of nonprofit organizations have relied upon a small, but strong, local foot-print to drive their mission and keep the vision going.
+Historically, the majority of marketing for nonprofits have relied upon a small, but strong, local foot-print to drive their mission and keep the vision going.
 All of this changed with the advent of the internet and even more recently as social media has infiltrated our everyday lives.

-Marketing nonprofit organizations brings its own unique challenges, namely, creating a compelling story in a digital world.
+Marketing for nonprofits brings its own unique challenges, namely, creating a compelling story in a digital world.
 Some nonprofits do a great job of this, just think of puppies scrolling by as Sarah McLachlan sings, “In the Arms of an Angel.”
 But, other attempts flounder.

 Great marketing tugs at the audience’s heartstrings and compels them to act.
 Organizations that are struggling with getting that story built or distributed to the right audience doesn’t have to go through the process alone.
 The Your Business Marketer team knows how to appeal to donors and positively impact the overall mission of a nonprofit.

 Digital marketing tools have made leaps and bounds in recent years, making quality content available to all organizations regardless of budget.
 This shift, along with the ability to get in front of larger audiences, has helped smaller nonprofits step beyond their soapbox.
 These new channels offer the potential for exponential growth.
 Here are a few tools to consider:

 Demographic data via Google Adwords or Facebook Ads

 Social media management tools such as Hootsuite or SproutSocial